-- 6.15.1 The NPPF defines Green Infrastructure as "a network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities."
+- 6.14.1 The NPPF defines Green Infrastructure as "a network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities."
 The Framework requires to plan positively for the creation, protection, enhancement and management of networks of biodiversity and green infrastructure.
-Since we can list sustainable connectivity, carbon sequestrations, physical and mental wellbeing etc., among the benefits provided by green infrastructures, we can conclude that they contribute to fulfilling many other objectives of the NPPF, such as promoting sustainable transport, enhancing the natural environment and promoting healthy communities. - 6.15.2 The Bassetlaw Core Strategy Policy DM9 (C) "Landscape Character".
-Policy DM9 of the Core Strategy requires that new development proposals in and adjoining that countryside should be designed to be sensitive to their landscape setting. - 6.15.3 Bassetlaw's Green Infrastructure Study May 2010 describes the assets in the Plan area, identifying components of the existing green infrastructure network for the district.
+Since we can list sustainable connectivity, carbon sequestrations, physical and mental wellbeing etc., among the benefits provided by green infrastructures, we can conclude that they contribute to fulfilling many other objectives of the NPPF, such as promoting sustainable transport, enhancing the natural environment and promoting healthy communities. - 6.14.2 The Bassetlaw Core Strategy Policy DM9 (C) "Landscape Character".
+Policy DM9 of the Core Strategy requires that new development proposals in and adjoining that countryside should be designed to be sensitive to their landscape setting. - 6.14.3 Bassetlaw's Green Infrastructure Study May 2010 describes the assets in the Plan area, identifying components of the existing green infrastructure network for the district.
 Assets are divided into nodes (for discrete features, e.g. parks) and corridors (for linear features, e.g. watercourses).
-Minor nodes and corridors 'represent features which have high potential to deliver great value through increases in their accessibility to all users, facilities provision or habitat value.' - 6.15.4 Recommendations in the Landscape Character Appraisal Study and to maximise the opportunities highlighted in the Green Infrastructure Study.
+Minor nodes and corridors 'represent features which have high potential to deliver great value through increases in their accessibility to all users, facilities provision or habitat value.' - 6.14.4 Recommendations in the Landscape Character Appraisal Study and to maximise the opportunities highlighted in the Green Infrastructure Study.
 The protection of Landscape Character and the support for development proposals that make a positive gain to the areas green infrastructure as cited in BDCs Policy DM9 is also expected to apply.

-- 6.15.5 When selecting areas of Green Infrastructure in Blyth, residents undertook walkabouts around different neighbourhood areas.
+- 6.14.5 When selecting areas of Green Infrastructure in Blyth, residents undertook walkabouts around different neighbourhood areas.
 The aim of the walkabout is to gather information regarding the character of the development that can only be collected through an on-site investigation.
 From this, residents identified curtain managed network of accessible natural spaces and access routes, landscapes, biodiversity and heritage, which included some public rights of ways (PROW).
-These areas had significant meaning to local users to the community. - 6.15.6 This green infrastructure of the village are ones they want to protect for future generations.
+These areas had significant meaning to local users to the community. - 6.14.6 This green infrastructure of the village are ones they want to protect for future generations.
 Additionally, from the local consultation taken place in October and December 2017, a common view expressed by local people was to preserve the village as a rural setting and protect and enhance the character, heritage and functionally of the village.
-Policy 13 addresses these factors by a principle of actions which will conserve, protect and improve the identified green infrastructure (Policy 13 Map Green Infrastructure) in Blyth.
+Policy 11 addresses these factors by a principle of actions which will conserve, protect and improve the identified green infrastructure (Policy 11 Map Green Infrastructure) in Blyth

-Policy 13: Green Infrastructure
+Policy 11: Green Infrastructure

-- 1. Development which is directly related to improving or extending access to green infrastructure as well as opportunities for walking and cycling in the parish will be encouraged where the proposals: - a. do not detract from the landscape character or ecological value; and - b. are for improving access to the local wildlife sites and green infrastructure corridors as identified on Figure 14. - Development proposals will be expected to demonstrate how they protect and enhance existing green infrastructure assets and priority habitats and species affected by development and show the opportunities taken to improve green infrastructure linkages, as identified on Figure 14. - 3.
-Development proposals will be expected to demonstrate, where possible, how they protect and enhance the green infrastructure assets, including those identified in Figure 15 of this Neighbourhood Plan - \Defined in the Bassetlaw Green Infrastructure Study 2010 - \\Defined in the Natural Environment and Rural Communities Act 2006
+- Development proposals which either directly relate to improved or extended access to green infrastructure or which provide opportunities for walking and cycling will be supported where such proposals: - a. do not detract from the landscape character or ecological value; and - b. are for improving access to the local wildlife sites and green infrastructure corridors as identified on Figure 14. - Development proposals should demonstrate how they protect and enhance existing green infrastructure assets and priority habitats and species affected by development and show the opportunities taken to improve green infrastructure linkages, as identified on Figure 14. - Development proposals should demonstrate, where possible, how they protect and enhance the green infrastructure assets, including those identified in Figure 15 of this Neighbourhood Plan

+\Defined in the Bassetlaw Green Infrastructure Study 2010 \\Defined in the Natural Environment and Rural Communities Act 2006

-Figure 14: Policy 13 Map Green Infrastructure
+Figure 14: Policy 11 Map Green Infrastructure